 The Company has established reserves for certain tax items, primarily certain items related to employee benefits.
-The total amount reserved for these tax items was approximately \$12 million as of December 31, 2005 and June 30, 2006.
+The total amount reserved for these tax items was approximately \$12 million and \$13 million as of December 31, 2005 and September 30, 2006, respectively.